unjo63/LimitedRPS/readme.md

 0. Clone this repository.
 1. Create a new project in your *[Google Cloud Platform Console](https://console.cloud.google.com/)* and copy your application ID to *app.yaml* in place of `limitedrps`.
 2. Deploy your project.
 (See the [docs](https://cloud.google.com/appengine/docs/python/) for details).
+3. While launching chrome to test API, you will have to launch it using the console as follows: [path-to-Chrome] --user-data-dir=test --unsafely-treat-insecure-origin-as-secure=http://localhost: `port`

 ## Endpoints
  - **create_user**